KRKE-Delayed/KRKE-cognitive-biases/documentation/groupAttributionError.md

 While attending a class, a fellow student approached me to start a conversation and he seemed hesitant and distant.
 I attributed this behavior to the assumption that he might have `stereotypical beliefs` about people from my region.
 However, instead of letting this `misunderstanding` persist, I decided to take the initiative `to bridge the gap` sharing some information about my home country, its rich cultural heritage, and the warm hospitality we offer to guests.

 As the conversation progressed, we realized that cultural misunderstandings can easily lead to misconceptions.
-We realized that our `preconceived notions were unfounded`, and we were actually quite similar in many ways.
+We realized that our `preconceived notions` were unfounded, and we were actually quite similar in many ways.

 This demonstrates how cultural understanding and `empathy` can break down `barriers` and foster meaningful connections among people from different backgrounds, learning the importance of addressing cultural misunderstandings proactively, embracing her identity while also recognizing the uniqueness of others.

-To overcoming group attribution error is possible through `genuine communication` and `open-mindedness`, ultimately creating a more `inclusive and harmonious environment`.
+To overcoming group attribution error is possible through genuine `communication` and `open-mindedness`, ultimately creating a more `inclusive` and harmonious environment.

 *We can now derive CQs from the user story*